rheehot/Security-1/CTF/mhsctf/avengers1/README.md

              16 RETURN_VALUE
 ```

 Above code is part of disassembly result.
-They have **a lot of different** syntax even though structure(likes code progress) is similar to intel syntax.
+They have **a lot of different** syntax even though structure(example, code progress) is similar to intel syntax.

 If i knew about disassembly code of python i would interpret only related with **Key Generation** function, but i didn't know anything so try to step-by-step.